arangodb/kube-arangodb/docs/cli/arangodb_operator_platform.md

 Available Commands:
-  chart       Generates the Helm Chart version of the Platform Installation dump        Dumps the current setup of the platform export      Export the package in the ZIP Format import      Imports the package from the ZIP format
+  chart       Generates the Helm Chart version of the Platform Installation copy        Copy the package from LM Registry into internal registry dump        Dumps the current setup of the platform export      Export the package in the ZIP Format import      Imports the package from the ZIP format